Method and Compositions for Biofouling Deterrence

 The United States Patent and Trademark Office (USPTO) is the Federal Agency charged with granting U.S. Patents and registering Federal Trademarks.

-Utility patents may be granted to anyone who invents or discovers any new and useful process, machine, article of manufacture, or compositions of matters, or any new useful improvement thereof.
+Utility patents may be granted to anyone who invents or discovers any new and useful process, machine, article of manufacture, or compositions of matter, or any new useful improvement thereof.
 In general, the term of the patent is 20 years from the filing date.

 Design patents may be granted to anyone who invents a new, original, and ornamental design for an article of manufacture.
 Design patents remain in force for 14 years from the filing date.